Freight Class Calculator

-Enter your shipment dimensions and weight below to estimate freight class, density, and cubic feet.
+Enter your shipment dimensions and weight above to estimate freight class, density, and cubic feet.

 This calculator gives a density-based freight class estimate.
 Final class may vary by NMFC code, commodity type, carrier review, handling, stowability, and liability.